jojochuang/ozone/hadoop-hdds/docs/content/feature/SCMMigration.md

 ### Step 5: Transfer Leadership (If Migrating the Leader)

-If the SCM you are migrating away from is the current SCM leader, you must transfer leadership to the newly added SCM.
+If the SCM you are migrating away from is the current SCM leader, you must transfer leadership to another SCM in the HA cluster.
+This can be any of the existing SCMs, including the newly added one.

 ```shell
 ozone admin scm transfer --service-id=<your-scm-service-id> --new-leader=<new-scm-node-id>